Monday, December 23, 2024

 What were your expectations?
 That we will reach Crimea?
 Shall we reach the borders of 1991?
 War is dynamic.
 The enemy is strong.
 Different scenarios are possible.
 Maybe we will come out - not this year, then next year.

-It is moving - and with the help of Western partners, and our military-industrial complex is getting involved.
+It is moving - and with the help of Western partners, and our military-industrial complex is turning on.
 It is worth understanding that this rain will last for a long time.
 I don’t know why certain people expressed certain messages.
 Perhaps these are elements of IPSO to confuse the enemy.

 “There’s a lot to learn in the army.
 I’ve taken courses, and I’ll take more at the same time—it’s a gradual process of perfection,” says Sinitsin.
 In the photo: Ukrainian troops take their part from the field battles in the Donetsk region, in minds close to the militants, November 28, 2023.
 Photo: Genya Savilov/AFP/Getty Images